 Representation of a defendant on appeal following a guilty plea.
 The defendant’s conviction was vacated due to Lee’s argument that the conviction was obtained in violation of the defendant’s due process rights.

 Lee earned his undergraduate degree from the University of Kentucky in 2007 and his juris doctorate from the Notre Dame Law School in 2010, which uniquely positions him as a member of two of the most passionate fan bases in all of college athletics.
-His personal interests include philosophy, brewing his own beer, whitetail deer hunting, UK basketball, Notre Dame football, and the NFL.
+His personal interests include theology/apologetics, whitetail deer hunting, UK basketball, Notre Dame football, and the NFL, particularly the Cincinnati Bengals.
 His fascination with all things NFL led him to create HailMaryFootball.com several years ago, a site dedicated to fantasy football research and analysis.
 He remains the site’s editor-in-chief and primary content creator.